markpickering1/diversity_resilience_analysis/diversity_resilience_analysis/resilience_analysis/README.md

 inputs    - Contains configuration parameters that can be varied or tuned for the plotting scripts; this includes the input/output names of files, in order to guide the program such that the main scripts do not need significant changing

+## Running the code
+To start the analysis from scratch, first ensure that the links match the downloaded input data (see resilience_data_collection/ or Detailed script descriptions: 1_create_df/ for the required format).
+These global links can be configured in 0_main/ and the local links to the datasets can be set in in  1_create_df/input/input_createDf_fromInput.R (see description below).
+The analysis is started (via the conversion of the required input data to a common format) by running 1_create_df/1_createDf_fromInput.R .
+Subsequent scripts are run numerically (1, 2, ...) where required.
+If the required data is already harmonised/formatted it is possible to start from one of the subsequent scripts (see detailed script descriptions below).

 ## Detailed script descriptions: 0_main/